All AEGIS clients can log into our online portal to view real-time summaries and updates.

 Those who see the most value from a tax-oriented comprehensive plan include:

-Not only are there new opportunities and complexities inherent in the most recent update to Social Security regulations, but many situations call for an understanding of both new and old rules.
+Not only are there opportunities and complexities inherent in various Social Security regulations, but many situations call for an understanding of how those regulations have evolved in recent years.
 For instance, depending on how these rules apply to you and your spouse, delaying Social Security could lead to a lucrative outcome.

 Find out how we help our clients maximize their Social Security benefit